 The LGS Optical axis however does not intersect the telescope axis at the same location as DAVINCI’s axis does.
 We can place the cone for the LGS WFS on the axis parallel its optical axis and coincident with the bench cone and achieve the same desired effect of thermal expansion /contraction along the focus direction.

 It is important to arrange for this system of kinematic positioning of disparate support cones.
 Otherwise, if there were some angle between the optical axis and the axis between bench/instrument cones features, then a sine component of decenter would be induced by temperature fluctuations.
 The decenter stability requirement for DAVINCI is a tight 5 microns.
 For perspective, 5 microns is the sine component induced by a 2 degree C change in platform temperature given a 1500 mm cone separation if the cone to optical axis angle is, for example, 18 degrees.

+AO Subsystem Alignment Stability

+This section provides a rough guidance on how well the alignment must remain stable between the AO optical table and ancillary subsystems that are not mounted to this table, during the course of an AO-corrected science exposure.
+The subsystems can drift with respect to each other for various reasons but perhaps the most important one is the fact that the steel Nasmyth platform to which they are all mounted will be subject to the ambient temperature fluctuations in the dome.

+Four subsystems receive output beams from the AO system: the laser guidestar wavefront sensor unit, the two science instruments, and the interferometer.
+Also the AO system receives an input beam from the telescope at its Nasmyth focus.

+Starting Assumptions

+We assume that each optical interface from subsystem to AO system is defined by the co-orientation of beam lines.
+The beam-line orientation is defined by six degrees of freedom: three positions (x, y, z) where z is along the beam and x and y are orthogonal to it, and three orientation angles (qx, qy, qz) where qz is the clocking rotation around the z axis.
+For simplicity, we’ll define each interface at point that corresponds to an intermediate focus position.

+Stability Requirements

+Science Instruments

+The science instruments will see the beam after it is corrected by AO and tip/tilt.
+Furthermore there is no automatic adjustment of position or focus available for the science instrument.
+Therefore, the stability requirements are the strictest here.

+Lateral position (x, y) must be kept to a small fraction of diffraction-limited.

+Focus (z) must be kept to within a small fraction of depth of focus.

+Angle (qx, qy) must be such that pupil shift is less than a small fraction of a Hartmann subaperture.

+Clocking (qz) must be such that rotation of the field blurs a star at the edge of the field by less than the diffraction limit.

+The table below summarizes the requirements, giving representative numbers.

+Table 19.
+Stability of science instrument interfaces at f/46.3